-- To understand the importance of the chemical approach to polymers and the subject provides an introduction to polymer science with respect to synthesis, polymerization kinetics and network formation/gelation of macromolecules formed by step-growth and chain-growth polymerization. - To Study the, methods of measuring the molecular weight, polymerization kinetics and Copolymerization and polymer processing technologies. - To understand about radical and ionic polymerization and techniques of polymer analysis. - To study mechanical properties and applications of polymers.
+- To understand the importance of the chemical approach to polymers and the subject provides an introduction to polymer science with respect to synthesis, polymerization kinetics and network formation/gelation of macromolecules formed by step-growth andchain-growth polymerization. - To Study the, methods of measuring the molecular weight, polymerization kinetics andCopolymerization and polymer processing technologies. - To study mechanical properties and applications of polymers.